aliclark/the_wooden_sword/Nothing is a Contradiction.md

-# Nothing is a contradiction
+# Nothing is a Contradiction

 Most of current Ontology boils down to a brute fact: there is a God, there is Mathematics, there is a Universe, there is Value, there is Mind, or there is a Potentiality.